D4wnstar/aetherwisp/_Private/Unorganized lectures/Data Management/B+ tree.md

 A **B+ tree** is an balanced, $n$-ary [[tree data structure]] with a variable number of children per node.
-B+ trees are self-balancing data structures where each node contains only keys and values are stored exclusively in leaves.
+B+ trees are self-balancing data structures where each node contains only keys, while values are stored exclusively in leaves.
 They are a variant of [[B tree|B trees]], where nodes store key-value pairs instead.

 They are frequently used for data storage in block-based [[file system|file systems]] due to the aforementioned self-balancing property, plus the large number of children per node, which greatly reduces the height of tree and thus the operations needed to complete a search compared to a [[binary tree]].
 For similar reasons, they are also frequently employed to generate indexes in [[database|databases]].

+In the standard sense, a B+ tree is only meant to be used for unique keys.
+However, it can also be extended to work with non-unique keys, and this is done for example in database indexes.
 ## Indexing
 Consider an attribute in a database table.
 Assume this attribute is defined over an ordered domain, like $\mathbb{N}$.
 Then, each node of a B+ tree contains $k_{1},\ldots,k_{n}$ keys pointing at children nodes.

+A B+ tree is a **dense** index, because the leaves have an item (a (key, pointer) pair) for each record in the table.